tanayp327/personal-portfolio/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-An enthusiastic and motivated team player and student.
+An enthusiastic and motivated team player, leader, and student.

 <h4>Interests</h4>
   <ul>